 11:30 – Keynote: “Why We Have Hunger Amidst Plenty”

 Jessica Fanzo, The John Hopkins University

 The King’s English Bookshop will be onsite selling books.

 For questions about this event contact Kris (801) 585-3440.

-Free parking is available at the Rice-Eccles Stadium using the pay-by-phone app.
+Free parking is available at the Rice-Eccles Stadium.
 We encourage you to use public transportation to our events.
 Take TRAX University line to the Stadium stop and walk a half block north.
 For other public transit options use UTA’s Trip Planner.
 The law school is on the Red Route for the University’s free campus shuttles (College of Law stop).

 R. Harold Burton Foundation

 The Nature Conservancy in Utah